organisciak/dissertation/document/3_apriori.md

 However, working within the conventions of the system means that some parts cannot be controlled.
 For example, workers cannot be forced to perform multiple tasks, simply encouraged to do so.
 Also, the actual user pools testing the different interfaces are not necessarily the same individuals.
-Thus, it is important that the users are similarly representational: it would be problematic if one interface was used mainly by Indian residents (the second largest nationality on Mechanical Turk) while another was performed mainly by American residents.
+Thus, it is important that the users are similarly representational: it would be problematic if one interface was used mainly by Indian residents while another was performed mainly by American residents (the second and first larges nationalities on Mechanical Turk, respectively).

 For this reason, each interface will be evaluated with temporal and geographic restrictions.
 Workers will be restricted to American workers, and tasks will each be posted during the American work day: between 10am and 1pm Pacific Time during weekdays.